 - Multiply robust causal inference with double negative control adjustment for categorical unmeasured confounding

 Shi X, Miao W, Nelson J, and Tchetgen Tchetgen EJ (2019).
-Journal of the Royal Statistical Society: Series B (Statistical Methodology), accepted
+Journal of the Royal Statistical Society: Series B (Statistical Methodology), in press

 - A novel approach to consistent estimation of synthetic control

 Shi X, Miao W, and Tchetgen Tchetgen EJ.
 In preparation

 - On removing unwanted variation with negative controls

 Miao W, Shi X, and Tchetgen Tchetgen EJ.
 In preparation

 Due to the financial incentives and heterogeneity in healthcare systems, different providers may use alternative medical codes to record the same diagnosis or procedure.
 Inconsistent coding across EHR systems limits the transportability of statistical models.